 We host morning information sessions and tours for prospective undergraduates on select dates throughout the year.
 Each program includes a brief presentation by one of our academic advisors describing available academic programs, popular experiential learning and academic support options, and admissions information.
 Each tour includes stops by our Society of Automotive Engineers design shop, Electronics Tinkering Lab, Machine Shop Facility, Digital Manufacturing Lab and our national multidisciplinary and multi-hazard earthquake engineering research center.

-Friday tours also consist of visits with our Electrical Engineering and Biomedical Engineering departments.
+Monday tours also consist of visits with our Electrical Engineering, Biomedical Engineering, and Industrial and Systems Engineering departments.

 Guests attending an Engineering Tour may also choose to sign up for a Visit UB Program.